-Sperm abnormalities can be caused by a range of factors, including congenital birth defects, disease, chemical exposure, and lifestyle habits.
-(See Risk Factors section.)
+Sperm abnormalities can be caused by many factors.
+They include congenital birth defects, disease, chemical exposure, and lifestyle habits.
 In many cases, the causes of sperm abnormalities are unknown.

-Sperm abnormalities are categorized by whether they affect sperm count, sperm movement, or sperm shape.
-They include:
+Sperm abnormalities are categorized by whether they affect sperm count, sperm movement, or sperm shape:

 - Low Sperm Count (Oligospermia).
 A sperm count of less than 20 million/mL is considered low sperm.
-Azoospermia refers to the complete absence of sperm cells in the ejaculate.
-Partial obstruction anywhere in the long passages through which sperm pass can reduce sperm counts.
-Sperm count varies widely over time, and temporary low counts are common.
-A single test that reports a low count may not be a representative result.
+Azoospermia is the complete absence of sperm cells in the ejaculate.
+Obstructions in the vas deferens (such as from vasectomy) or other areas can block the passage of sperm and reduce sperm counts.

 - Poor Sperm Motility (Asthenospermia).
 Sperm motility is the sperm's ability to move.
 If movement is slow or not in a straight line, the sperm have difficulty invading the cervical mucus or penetrating the hard outer shell of the egg.
-If 60% or more of sperm have normal motility, the sperm is at least average in quality.
-If less than 40% of sperm are able to move in a straight line, the condition is considered abnormal.
 Sperm that move sluggishly may have genetic or other defects that render them incapable of fertilizing the egg.
-Poor sperm motility may be associated with DNA fragmentation and may increase the risk for passing on genetic diseases.
+Poor sperm motility may be associated with DNA fragmentation (damage) and may increase the risk for passing on genetic diseases.

 - Abnormal Sperm Morphology (Teratospermia).
 Morphology refers to shape and structure.
 Abnormally shaped sperm cannot fertilize an egg.
-About 60% of the sperm should be normal in size and shape for adequate fertility.
 The perfect sperm structure is an oval head and long tail.

 Retrograde ejaculation occurs when the muscles of the bladder wall do not function properly during orgasm and sperm are forced backward into the bladder instead of forward out of the urethra.
 Sperm quality is often impaired.